tulir/mauimageserver/README.md

 ## Setup
 ### Packaging & Install
 You can generate a debian package using `make package`.
 It will produce a deb package named `mauimageserver.deb`.
+You can also download a prebuilt package from [dl.maunium.net/programs/mauimageserver](https://dl.maunium.net/programs/mauimageserver/)

 You can use `sudo dpkg -i mauimageserver.deb` to install the package.